 Make a comprehensive revision plan and then stick to it.
 There is no ‘ideal’ amount of time to spend preparing as it depends entirely on your work schedule.
 Someone working a quieter job with minimal on-calls will be able to start preparing much later than someone working every other weekend in A&E. As a general rule of thumb, we’d advise you start gently preparing roughly 3 months beforehand, increasing the intensity of your revision in the last month.

 There is a wealth of information available online to help you prepare.
-Blog posts like this one on the core surgical training interview will give you all the information you need to start revising effectively.

 Add relaxation periods to your revision schedule

 It is all too easy to try and fill every spare moment you have with revision.
 However, this can have a very negative effect on your mental health.
 You should try to have regular short breaks throughout the day when you’re revising and also try and plan at least one fun activity a week.
 This can be anything from playing a sport or seeing friends.
 Although it might feel like this is time lost, you will come back much more refreshed and will find that your revision is more effective as a result.